 Marriott Bonvoy Business™ American Express® Card review

-- Rewards rate: 6X points per dollar at participating Marriott hotels, 4X points at U.S. restaurants and U.S. gas stations, 4X points on wireless telephone services purchased directly from U.S. service providers and on U.S. purchases for shipping and 2X points on all other purchases
+- Rewards rate: 6X points per dollar at hotels participating in the Marriott Bonvoy™ program, 4X points at U.S. restaurants and U.S. gas stations, 4X points on wireless telephone services purchased directly from U.S. service providers and on U.S. purchases for shipping and 2X points on all other purchases

 - Annual fee: $125